 The Research Like a ProⓇ with DNA Study Group will focus on using autosomal DNA in your genealogical research.
 One of the prerequisites for the study group is to have access to your autosomal DNA test results.
 (See the prerequisite section below).
 You may also wish to include evidence from Y-DNA and mitochondrial DNA tests in your research project, but these tests are not required for the study group.

-Registration begins June 1, 2021 at 9am MDT.
+Registration will open December 1, 2023.
 Join our email list for updates: Study Group Email List.
-The early bird registration price will be $399.

 The study group meets weekly for 12 weeks in a regular session on Wednesday and a short peer group session on Monday.
-The first meeting will be on Wednesday, September 1, 2021.
+The peer group leaders also lead a question and answer session on Fridays.
+The first meeting will be on Wednesday, February 7, 2024.
 There are two times on Wednesday to choose from: 12pm MT and 6pm MT.
 Please register for the time that works best for your schedule.
-Those who are on Mountain Standard Time all year (in Arizona), should be aware that on Daylight savings ends on November 1.
+Those who are on Mountain Standard Time all year (in Arizona), should be aware that on Daylight savings begins March 10.

-Each regular session, led by Diana, Nicole, and Robin, will be 90 minutes long and will include:
+Each regular session, led by Diana and Nicole, will be approximately 2 hours long and will include:

--60 minute lesson taught by Diana, Nicole, or Robin
+-90-100 minute lesson taught by Diana or Nicole

 Dates and Lesson Topics